See by:open filter

 San Francisco; Silicon Valley

-Bill Hughes is co-head of Orrick’s Capital Markets practice.
+Bill Hughes leads Orrick’s Capital Markets practice.
 He focuses on securities offerings, counseling public and late-stage private companies and securities law compliance.

 Bill counsels public and late-stage private companies on general corporate and transactional matters, including advising on initial public offerings, follow-on equity offerings, investment grade debt offerings and convertible debt offerings.
 Bill also regularly advises companies on disclosure and reporting obligations under U.S. federal securities laws, corporate governance issues and stock exchange listing obligations.